openlegend/core-rules/core/SRD.md

 \ A tier 1 permanent item can be invoked once per hour, after which it has to recharge before it can be used again. \
 \ The banes and boons available for imbuing depend on the attribute used to create the item, as follows:

-    -   **Any Supernatural Attribute** - The item can only be imbued with a bane or boon that is accessible to the creator via the attribute used.
+    -   **Any Extraordinary Attribute** - The item can only be imbued with a bane or boon that is accessible to the creator via the attribute used.
     -   **Learning** - You can imbue an item with only Physical attributes (Might, Agility, Fortitude) and the corresponding banes and boons.
     -   **Creation** - Being capable of manifesting something from nothing via channeling otherworldly energy, you can imbue the item with any attribute, even if you do not have a score in that attribute.